What is Material Cost Variance in Costing?

 Generally, the purchase manager is held responsible for the material cost variance, but it is fine as long as it arises due to material usage variance.
 It is directly attributable to wrong planning and estimation by the manager.

 However, we cannot hold him responsible for the variance arising due to an increase in the market price of the materials.
 It is beyond his control.
-What the manager can do in case of an increase in prices from the previous supplier is find out for an alternative supplier who can deliver the same quality of material at lesser prices.
+What the manager can do in case of an increase in prices from the previous supplier is find an alternative supplier who can deliver the same quality of material at lower prices.

 However, it is not very certain that supplies will be managed at a lesser price every time.